Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 These `mockedRoutes` come from another file that is simply a dictionary of `urlString -> function` and then a `urlToRegex` method is used to ensure the base url can be ignored and the standard `/thing/:id` syntax can be used for matching.

+### Mock Route Internals

+The actual [mocked-routes.js](/EndtoEnd/cypress/mocked-routes.js#L4-8) maps a url to a function that takes a single `req` or request parameter.
+We can check the `method` property to make sure that matches our expectation and `reply` with the same test data used to seed the database.
+Cypress will automatically change our JSON into a proper response body and headers.

+Looking at a more [complex route](/EndtoEnd/cypress/mocked-routes.js#L15-27) for creating a new task, we can also access the `url` property in order to extract information from it, in this case, a `listId`.
+We also extract the posted JSON data using the `body` property, which has been already parsed for us.